Incrementality Mix Modeling

 How this model works

-Differences from Napkin Math.
+Differences from Simple Model.

 • Equalized-marginal-ROAS optimizer.
 Adds dollars to whichever channel currently has the highest marginal return per $; stops when the best remaining channel returns less than $1 per $1.
+Dedup-unaware: it allocates on per-channel True Lift (which is how lift is measured in the real world — via isolated experiments), and lets dedup stay a display adjustment rather than an allocation signal.

 The core point stands: the cost of not testing is almost certainly larger than the cost of testing.
 You can cap the cost of an experiment.
 You can't cap the cost of a bad allocation.